 What are the Paiva Walkways?

-The Paiva Walkways (Passadiços do Paiva) are wooden boardwalks hugging the granite cliffs of the Paiva River gorge in Northern Portugal.
-The trail connects two points—Areinho (upstream) and Espiunca (downstream)—creating a linear route that is all downhill if you start correctly.
-The trail sits about 37 miles (60 km) southeast of Porto.
-The main attraction is the 516 Arouca Bridge, a 1,693-foot (516 m) suspension bridge that dangles 574 feet (175 m) above the river.
+The Paiva Walkways (Passadiços do Paiva) are wooden boardwalks built along the granite cliffs of the Paiva River gorge in Northern Portugal, connecting Areinho upstream to Espiunca downstream in a linear route that runs all downhill when started correctly.
+The trail sits 37 miles (60 km) southeast of Porto.
+The 516 Arouca Bridge — a 1,693-foot (516 m) suspension span hanging 574 feet (175 m) above the gorge — shares the Areinho end of the trail, which is why the starting trailhead matters more here than on almost any other hike in Portugal.

 Pro Tip: Download offline maps before leaving the highway.
 GPS signals fail deep in the valley, and the final 9 miles (15 km) involve narrow mountain roads with blind curves.